 About The Author: Becca Matalon

-Dr. Rebecca Matalon, PT, DPT has been researching and practicing motor imagery for 5 years.
+Dr. Rebecca Matalon, PT, DPT has been researching and practicing motor imagery for over 5 years.
 Her healing practice incorporates a wide breadth of knowledge from physical fitness to Reiki healing to neuropsychological understanding.

 Interested in learning more?
 Contact Author: